osism/release/notes/3.0.0/NOTES.md

 * Clamav is available as a new service
 * Dnsdist is available as a new service
 * Cgit is available as a new service
+* FRRouting is availalbe as a new service

 ## Removals